anzbert/beat_pads/README.md

 This app aims to be an easy-to-use pad input device featuring a variety of layouts, intuitive playability and modern modulation options, such as MPE and Polyphonic Aftertouch.
 It was designed for people that prefer pads to pianos!
 The focus of this app is not to be a jack-of-all-trades Midi swiss army knife, but instead to be a great at one thing: Intuitive and versatile pad controls.

-This App is **ONLY** usable as a Midi Controller.
-It does **NOT** produce any sound on its own and requires a host application or a second device with a DAW or other sound production app.

 AUv3 is unfortunately not supported at this time, as it is [currently impossible with Flutter](https://github.com/flutter/flutter/issues/16092).

 Wifi works on iOS, but Wifi and Bluetooth support is otherwise limited due to platform restrictions.